androrezkalla/Budget-Tracker/README.md

 3. Start the development server: npm run dev

+4. Start the database server:
+   json-server db.json

-4. Open your web browser and visit `http://localhost:3000` to view the application.
+6. Open your web browser and visit `http://localhost:3000` to view the application.

 ## License